top of page

 Q: What is the HAYES Method?

-A: The HAYES Method is our proprietary teaching model rooted in creativity, critical thinking, collaboration, and community.
+A: The HAYES Method™ is our instructional framework focused on creativity, critical thinking, collaboration, and community.
 It emphasizes mastery learning, real-world application, and whole-child development.

 Q: Do students receive grades?